deangal/deangal/README.md

 - 👋 Hi, I’m @deangal
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me www.linkedin.com/in/deangal

 <!---
 deangal/deangal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.